thegeek-sys/Vault/Class/Cybersecurity/Cryptographic concepts.md

 	- opponent should not be able to predict future elements of the sequence on the basis of earlier element

 ### Random vs. Pseudorandom
+Cryptographic applications typically make use of algorithmic techniques for random number generation, because algorithms are **deterministic** and therefore produce sequences of numbers that are not statistically random

+**Pseudorandom numbers** are:
+- sequences produced that satisfy statistical randomness tests
+- likely to be predictable

+**True random number generator** (TRNG):
+- uses a nondeterministic source to produce randomness
+- most operate by measuring unpredictable natural processes (eg. radiation, gas discharge, leaky capacitors)
+- increasingly provided on modern processors

+Pseudorandom numbers are predictable because they use a key to initialize the algorithm (same key produce same numbers), and for this reason is typically used a TRNG to generate the key for the initialization